Poseidon-ZKP/merkle-forest/README.md

 ## Definitions

 * [identity](https://semaphore.appliedzkp.org/docs/guides/identities) : a big number on behalf of member
-* group : a group for member join, and prove the membership.
+* Group : a group for member join, and prove the membership.
-* gurantee : group capability, support gurantee=10, group can have maxium 2^10 member to join
+* Gurantee : group capability, support gurantee=10, group can have maxium 2^10 member to join
 * Group Membership : prove member exist in group, usally by it's merkle path.
-* EAS
+* EG : Elastic Group, whose size dynamic growth.

 ## Specification